 NetBIOS was a very successful name resolution system.
-It was introduced when most networks were peer-to-peer with no servers present, only workstations.
-NetBIOS operates by sending a broadcast request (NAME QUERY) with the name to resolve, the owner of the requested name should then reply to the requester providing its own address.
+It was introduced when many local networks were using a peer-to-peer model, those networks had only workstations and no dedicated servers.
+NetBIOS operates by sending a broadcast request (NAME QUERY) with the name to be resolved, the owner of the requested name should then reply to the requester providing its own address.